-DVT is a common condition, especially in people over age 65.
+DVT is a common condition.
+It's a higher risk in people over age 65.
 Post-thrombotic syndrome affects a large number of people who have had DVT.
 It can happen in men and women of any age.

 While using an IPC device, your calf or whole leg is enclosed in a cuff.
 The cuff fills with air and squeezes the leg, much like a blood pressure cuff.
 Then the cuff deflates and relaxes.
 The process then repeats over and over.
 The compression helps move blood through your veins towards your heart.
 IPC also promotes the natural release of substances in your body that help prevent clots.
 Between compressions, the cuffs of the device relax, and oxygen-rich blood continues to flow in the arteries of your leg.

 Why might I need to use intermittent pneumatic compression devices?

 You might need to use IPC devices if you have a high risk of getting a DVT.
 Anything that slows the movement of blood through your veins increases your risk of DVT.
 A variety of conditions can increase your chance of getting a DVT, such as:

 Recent surgery, which decreases your mobility and increases inflammation in the body, which can lead to clotting

 Medical conditions that limit your mobility, such as an injury or stroke